zemogle/universe_wales/content/observing-guide.md

 +++
 date = "2015-12-12T17:42:58Z"
 draft = false
-title = "How to Observe with LCOGT"
+title = "How to Observe with LCO"

 tags = ['observing-guide']
 +++

-To use the robotic telescopes, you will need an LCOGT On Sky account (On Sky is the name of the observing website).
+To use the robotic telescopes, you will need an LCO On Sky account (On Sky is the name of the observing website).
 By now, you should have received an email with your account details.
 If you are a Welsh primary school educator and do no yet have access to the network, or if you have any issues accessing your account, contact the Universe in the Classroom project coordinator at unawe@astro.cf.ac.uk

 Before beginning, you must decide whether you want to submit your observation requests to a queue or whether you want to carry out your observations in real time.
 For the second option you will need to contact the project coordinator at least a couple of days in advance and they will reserve the telescope for the time and duration you require.
 Please do not hesitate to request a slot, just send the time, date and duration to unawe@astro.cf.ac.uk